Wall Street falls sharply to close its worst week since October - ExBulletin

 Wall Street falls sharply to close its worst week since October

-NEW YORK (AP) U.S. stocks fell Friday following a mixed start to profits reporting season.
+US stocks fell on Friday after a mixed start to profits reporting season.
 Concerns about a possible escalation of tensions in the Middle East have roiled financial markets, prompting investors to look for safer places to park their money.

-The S&P 500 fell 1.5% to cap its worst week since October, when a huge rally on Wall Street began.
-The Dow Jones Industrial Average fell 475 points, or 1.2%, and the Nasdaq composite fell 1.6% from its record set the day before.
+The Standard & Poors 500 index fell 1.5% to cap its worst week since October, when a huge rally on Wall Street began.
+The Dow Jones industrial average fell 1.2% and the Nasdaq composite fell 1.6% from its record set the day before.

-JPMorgan Chase was one of the market's heaviest weights and fell 6.5% despite profit for the first three months of the year being higher than analysts expected.
+JPMorgan Chase was one of the heaviest weights in the market.
+It fell 6.5% despite profit for the first three months of the year being higher than analysts expected.
 The nation's largest bank gave a forecast for this year for a key source of revenue that fell below Wall Street's estimate, calling for only modest growth.

 There is always pressure on companies to generate greater profits.
-But it's particularly acute today given concerns that the other main lever that sets stock prices, interest rates, doesn't offer much short-term effect.
+But this is particularly serious today given concerns that the other main lever that sets stock prices, interest rates, may not offer much support in the near term.

 A flow of reports this year showed both inflation and the whole economy remain warmer than expected.
-That forced traders to lower their forecasts for how many times the Federal Reserve might intervene. lowered its main interest rate This year.
+This has forced traders to lower their forecasts for how many times the Federal Reserve lowered its main interest rate This year.
 Traders are largely betting on just two cuts, according to CME Group data, down from forecasts by at least six at the beginning of the year.

 U.S. stock indexes had already hit record highs, partly due to expectations of such cuts.
 Without more favorable interest rates, companies will have to generate higher profits to justify their stock prices, which critics say appear too expensive by various measures.

-Brent crude, the international standard, rose 0.8 percent to settle at $90.45 a barrel.
+Brent crude, the international standard, rose 0.8% to $90.45 a barrel.
 It briefly topped $92 during the day and returned to roughly where it was in October.

 At the same time, Treasury yields in the bond market have fallen and the price of gold has risen, typical when investors focus on investments considered safer.

 The 10-year Treasury yield fell to 4.51% from 4.58% Thursday evening.
-Gold, which set records, approached $2,450 an ounce for the first time before paring its gain.
+Record-breaking gold touched $2,450 an ounce for the first time before paring its gain.

 Adding to this nervousness is a preliminary report suggesting that American consumer confidence is collapsing.
 This is an important update because U.S. consumer spending is the main driver of the economy.